Terms & Conditions | About Open Prepaid Funeral Plans

 What is this document?

-This document, the Detailed Arrangements Document and the Funeral Plan Summary (the “Terms”) set out the terms and conditions on which we will provide your funeral plan (“Funeral Plan”).
+This document, the Detailed Arrangements Document and the Funeral Plan Summary (the “Terms”) set out the Terms and Conditions on which we will provide your funeral plan (“Funeral Plan”).
 The Terms contain important information, such as our costs, how we are remunerated, your rights and how your personal data is stored.

 Who are we and what do we do?